SBUtltmedia/Theyr/README.md

 # How To Use
 ### Creating your Twine story
 All Twine related html/twee files should be placed in the Twine folder.
 If you plan to work in Twine, import template.html into Twine.
 If you plan to work in Twee, start working in the template.twee file.
 These template files contain code that is required for multiplayer functionality to work.
-Don't change or remove any of the existing code.
+Don't change or remove any of the existing code in Story JavaScript, but feel free to add additional JavaScript code afterwards.

-Run `npm start` to run the server.
-When the server is running, saving an html file in the Twine folder will create an identical twee file and vice versa.
-<br> <br>

 ### Real-time Updating
 Theyr utilizes [live-update](https://github.com/cyrusfirheir/cycy-wrote-custom-macros/tree/master/live-update), a custom macro which allows a passage to be updated in real-time when a SugarCube variable is changed, without needing to reload the passage.